ExorAEU/GSP_Algorithm/README.md

 **GSP Algorithm - Basic Description, Common Syntax and Case Study**
 ===============

 This is a simple example of GSP Algorithm Implementation, factoring in Minimum Item Support Values and Support Difference Constraint.
-The script is built by employing several references from various Github authors, mainly Tanay Chowdhury which can be found at [his Github address.](https://github.com/tanayz)
+The script is built by employing emulating several sources, mainly praveenchandroo which can be found at [his Github address.](https://github.com/praveenchandroo)

 The script utilizes 2 input files, given here as *data.txt* and *para.txt*, which define the Dataset and the MIS and SDC values respectively.
 The workflow of the script is more or less identical to the one described below.